gldog/anonymize_jira_users/README.md

                             could increase significantly execution time.
       --info                Print the effective config, and the character-encoding Python suggests, then exit.
-      -D, --dry-run         Finally do not anonymize.
-To get familiar with the script and to test it.
       -n NEW_OWNER, --new-owner NEW_OWNER
                             Transfer roles of all anonymized users to the user with this user-name.